w00kie/sunsetter/README.markdown

 It is based on the brilliant [pysolar](http://pysolar.org/) library for the hardcore astronomical calculations.
 It also uses [spin.js](http://fgnass.github.com/spin.js/) for a cool Ajax spinner without any GIF.

+**Note:** the app is configured to predict when the sun's _lower limb_ touches the horizon, not the _civil sunset_ when the sun completely disappears behind the horizon, as this makes for a better picture.

 How to run it on my machine?
 ============================
-If you want to download it and run it on your own machine you must add one environment variable to plug to local memcached without auth.
+If you want to download it and run it on your own machine you must first install `venv` in the same folder and activate it:

+    virtualenv venv --distribute
+    source venv/bin/activate

+This should change your prompt to include a `(venv)` prefix.
+Then install the pre-requirements with this command:

+    pip install -r requirements.txt

+Finally you need to add one environment variable to plug to local memcached without auth.
 Add the following to a `.env` file in the root folder:

     DEVELOPMENT=TRUE

 You can then run locally with `foreman start -f Procfile.dev` which will start the python app as well as memcached and a coffee compiler to compile any changes to the javascript on the fly.
+Connect to the app in your browser on http://localhost:5000